 A data standard chosen for government reporting must be able to connect with entities doing business with government both locally and globally.
 Interoperability is critical to ensure the cost-effective, efficient flow of information.
 XBRL is a standard widely used around the world by government agencies and by businesses.
-In the US, because of the SEC and FDIC implementations referenced earlier, thousands of companies already use XBRL for filing purposes.
-Today over 9,000 public companies in the US submit their financials in XBRL format.
+Once available online and in large collections, business and consumers can filter, search, export and consume XBRL-originated data.
+In the US, because of the SEC and FFIEC implementations referenced earlier, thousands of companies already use XBRL for filing purposes.
+The SEC developed its own internal systems to make their collected XBRL data available to consumers and similarly, the EIOPA Tool for Undertakings (T4U) project is designed to make their data available.

+Over 9,000 public companies in the US submit their financials today in XBRL format.
 Accounting teams within these companies are intimately familiar with XBRL submissions.
-Should DATA Act requirements eventually include contractor data submissions to government, public companies will already be well up the learning curve with XBRL.
+Should the DATA Act requirements eventually include contractor data submissions to government, public companies will already be well up the learning curve with XBRL.